vrtbl/passerine/README.md

 }
 ```

-> 1. Having read Doug Hoyte's [Let Over Lambda](https://letoverlambda.com/), I understand the raw power of a rich *unhygenic* macro system.
-However, such systems are hard to master – Passerine aims to be as simple and powerful as possible without losing *transparency* – and hygienic macro systems are easier to pick up and understand.
+> - Plot twist: we just defined the `match` expression we've been using throughout this entire overview.

 ### Concluding Thoughts
 Thanks for reading this far.
-Passerine has been a joy for me to work on, and I hope you find it to be the same to use.
+Passerine has been a joy for me to work on, and I hope you find it a joy to use.

 A few of the features discussed in this overview haven't been implemented yet.
 We're not trying to sell you short, it's just that developing a programming language and bootstrapping a community around it at the same time is not exactly *easy*.
 If you'd like something added to Passerine, [open an issue or pull request](#Contributing), or check out the [roadmap](#roadmap).

 ## Installation
 Passerine is still very much so a work in progress.
 We've done a lot, but there's still a so much more to do!

-For you pioneers out there, The best way to get a feel for Passerine is to install [Aspen](https://github.com/vrtbl/aspen)¹.
+For you pioneers out there, The best way to get a feel for Passerine is to install [Aspen](https://github.com/vrtbl/aspen)¹, Passerine's package manager and CLI.

 If you use a *nix-style² system, run³: